Exploring The Red Centre Of Australia

 A few backpackers we met in the hostel said that there was nothing to do in Alice Springs and we weren’t missing out on anything by continuing the journey up North the following day.
 However if there’s availability, I’d probably recommend to have a free day in Alice Springs rather than in Darwin in the itinerary because you’ll have time in Darwin at the end of the 10 day trip anyway.
 Plus it would have been nice to stay out at the pub a bit later with the friends we’d made on tour knowing we’d be able to have a proper rest the following day, and relax our muscles after a full 3 days of physical activity.

 I hope this article has inspired you to visit the incredible Red Centre of Australia and I highly recommend doing it with Way Outback.
-For details and photos from the next part of the 10 day itinerary read my article: Alice Springs to Darwin Road Trip, and stay tuned for the last part: Exploring Litchfield and Kakadu National Parks, that will be published on the blog very soon.
+For details and photos from the next part of the 10 day itinerary read my article: Alice Springs to Darwin Road Trip, and the last part: Chasing Waterfalls At Litchfield and Kakadu National Parks.

 Was this article helpful in planning your trip or enjoyable to read?
 Leave us a comment below…